Soe-Htun/company-info/README.md

 - `GET /api/employees/stats` – summary metrics plus upcoming birthdays (30‑day window).

 All `/api/employees/*` routes expect a valid `Authorization: Bearer <token>` header.

+## Leave Status Rules

+- Marking an employee “On Leave” records that date; it is automatically reset to “Active” the next day unless re-applied.
+- Leave is limited to 4 days per custom month (11th → 10th).
+Consecutive days are allowed as long as the 4-day cap isn’t exceeded.
+- Attempts that violate the limits return a 400 error with a message explaining why.

 ## Frontend Highlights